y553546436/Omen-Artifact/README.md

 python error_bsc_ldc.py
 ```

 This script collects the accuracy and dimension reduction data by simulation and saves them in `output/` directory.
-Then, you can parse the data and generate the latex table for Table 8 by running the following command in the top directory of this repository:
+Then, you can parse the data and generate the latex table for Table 7 and visualizations for Figure 8 by running the following command in the top directory of this repository:

 ```bash
 python parse_ber_table.py